-The all new Beneteau 373 offers more light and brightness plus extra headroom for commodious space below.
+The Beneteau 373 offers a bright cabin with panoramic, forward facing windows.
+The extra headroom adds to the open, accommodating feel to the boat.
 Her comfortable cockpit has a patented innovative pivoting steering wheel making it easy to walk from the helm to the companionway.
-Available in a two or three cabin layout, the 373 is a classic sailing yacht with eye-catching appeal.
+Available in a two or three-cabin layout, the 373 is a classic sailing yacht with eye-catching appeal.
 Built in both France & United States.

 Model: Beneteau 373

 LWL: 32′ 10″

 Draft (optional): 4′ 5″